fos-duoc/notepad--sidebar/README.md

 ---

-Created by **Fuad Onate** | Made with ❤️ for developers who need a quick code notepad in their browser sidebar.
+Created by **Fuad Oñate** | Made with ❤️ for developers who need a quick code notepad in their browser sidebar.